 Place the content offer in a place visible to all website visitors, and don’t be afraid to add it to the page twice!
 In our own research, we’ve found that displaying the same call-to-action twice on the same page leads to higher click-throughs!
 We recommend placing one of these calls-to-action about one-third of the way down on a page, and then again at the very bottom.

 3. Link to Helpful Resources and Relevant Pages

 The trick to lowering your bounce rate is getting them to visit just one more page on your website.
-In our first post on tuition page strategies from 2016, we shared that “ending your tuition page with a call-to-action” was a best practice because it encouraged visitors to visit another relevant page on your website, such as financial aid or scholarships.
-This best practice still holds true today (and probably will indefinitely).
+Ending your tuition page with a call-to-action is a best practice because it encourages visitors to explore another relevant page on your website.

 - A page on scholarships and financial aid

 - A school blog